firede/ts-transform-graphql-tag/README.md

 Removing the `graphql-tag` dependecy from the bundle saves approx. 50 KB.

+## Implementation

+* Searches for imports of `graphql-tag` and removes them.
+* Searches for [tagged template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) with `gql` identifier and compiles them using `graphql-tag`.

 ## Installation

 The following command adds the packages to the project as a development-time dependency: